-Kentucky is a little more thoughtful about their road design - they take topography into account.
+Kentucky is a little more thoughtful about their road design since they take topography into account.
 Kentucky is very good at using switchbacks and rock cuts in their mountain roads to minimize the grade and usually puts a shoulder on their roads.
-The only problem is that they put rumble strip on EVERY shoulder.
+The only problem is that they put intermittent rumble strips across EVERY shoulder.
 There are absolutely no bike route signs in Kentucky.
-The only indication that I had of the TransAm route were two very, very old signs I saw for "Bikecentennial" that were put up in 1976 out in the middle of no where.
+The only indication that I had of the TransAm route were two very, old signs I saw for "Bikecentennial" that were put up in 1976 out in the middle of nowhere.

 They have a lot of prisons here.
 I went past two prisons, a prison work camp, and a youth "boot camp" today alone.
 It seems that the prison in Vienna may be closing because the AFSCME local union has placards along the road protesting the closing.

 Just before Carbondale I rode through the Crab Orchard National Wildlife Refuge.
 It's a very natural place with lots of wetland and protected habitat for many animal and plant species.
 The Greater St. Louis Council of the Boy Scouts of America has a camp here on Little Grassy Lake.
 It reminded me of my 10 summers working at Heritage Reservation, Greater Pittsburgh Councils camp.